This post was originally published in November 2022.

 3014 Worthen Ave, Los Angeles, CA 90039

 Just when I thought I had discovered every nook and cranny of Frogtown, I casually stumbled upon Morning Service Coffee on my Instagram explore page.
 As soon as I saw the address, I drove there two days later.
-There is signage outside with an arrow that signals to keep driving.
-Once you get to the open parking lot, you will find the coffee shop right there in the middle.
+Once you get to the open parking lot, you will find the coffee shop right in the middle of the roundabout.
 You can tell everyone who works there is a coffee connoisseur!
-They also offer a few pastries, one type of burrito and an avocado toast.
-On their menu, it says that they’re currently working on offering more menu items.
+Their offerings include a few pastries, one type of burrito and an avocado toast.
+The barista told me that they’re currently working on expanding the menu.

 Morning Service Coffee’s Instagram